kmatusz/kmatusz.github.io/cifar-analysis.md

 # CIFAR-10 images classification challenge

+In this notebook you can find my approach to classic CIFAR-10 challenge.
+The goal is to guess the class of the image shown, out of 10 classes possible.
+This is a perfect playground for using advanced deep neural nets.
+Unfortunately I didn't have access to a GPU, and because of that I struggled with slow computation times.
+To deal with this problem I used only 1/10 of the dataset.
+Using the best model I achieved 0.76 accuracy, which isn't very high score compared to state-of-the-art solutions.
+The reason for that is high overfitting in my model, which was caused by small training size.

 ## Loading data and checking structure

 Let's do some exploratory data analysis.
 First we'll load the data from the files downloaded from CIFAR website.